Detection of GeV $\gamma$-Ray Emission from supernova remnant SNR G15.9+0.2 with Fermi-LAT: Source Detection

 \subsection{Variability Analysis}

-To check the variability of the photon flux over 12.41 years for the new $\gamma$-ray source, we generated a light curve (LC) with 20 time bins in the 1-500 GeV energy band, as can be seen from Figure \ref{Fig3}.
-Calculating the variability index TS$_{\rm var}$ defined by \citet{Nolan2012}, we acquired $\rm TS_{var}=$ 43.97 with a 3.30$\sigma$ variability significance level.
-The result implied the new $\gamma$-ray source exists variability\footnote{$\rm TS_{var}\geq$ 36.19 was used to identify variable sources at a 99\% confidence level for the LC of 20 time bins \citep{Xiang2021}.}.
+To check the variability of the photon flux over 12.41 years for the new $\gamma$-ray source, we generated a light curve (LC) with 20 time bins in the 1-500 GeV energy band, as can be seen from Figure \ref{Fig4}.
+Calculating the variability index TS$_{\rm var}$ defined by \citet{Nolan2012}, we acquired $\rm TS_{var}=$ 37.39 with a 2.69$\sigma$ variability significance level\footnote{Here, the variability significance level is calculated by the SciPy package \citep{Virtanen2020}.}.
+The result implies that the new $\gamma$-ray source exhibits a hint of weak variation\footnote{$\rm TS_{var}\geq$ 36.19 was used to identify variable sources at a 99\% confidence level for the LC of 20 time bins \citep{Xiang2021}.}.